ntkz4/Proto-Pine/README.md

   # **ill try to achieve high grades, socialize, and try to learn from my mistakes, even if it means getting out of my shell**
 - my goal for this project is to become popular, hoping that one day it can be served as a memory, and a good, honest portfolio

-# thats all from me, thank you! made with love, chatgpt, and dedication
+# thats all from me, thank you! made with love, robots, and dedication